Rubel Das

-Rubel Das, also known as Surya Rubel Das, is an Indian actor who has appeared in Bengali films and television serials.
+Surya Rubel Das (born 5 September 1990) is an Indian actor who has appeared in Bengali films and television serials.
 He made his acting debut with the Bengali film Beparoyaa.
 The Calcutta Times voted him as one of the top 10 Most Desirable Men in 2018.

-Early life and education
+Early life and Personal Life

 Rubel Das was born in Barasat.
 He studied at Barasat Mahatma Gandhi Memorial High School and graduated from Acharya Prafulla Chandra College.

-Before becoming an actor, he was a stage dancer and choreographer; he became known from Dance Bangla Dance.
+Before becoming an actor, he was a stage dancer and choreographer; and he became known by Dance Bangla Dance.

+He married his Jamuna Dhaki serial co actress Shweta Bhattacharya on 19 January 2025.
+They fell in love while doing the show and after the show ended, they confessed their love to each other in 2022.

 Acting career

-He made his acting career debut with Beparoyaa, a film directed by Pijush Saha in 2016, where Papri Ghosh was his co-star.
+Das made his acting career debut with Beparoyaa, a film directed by Pijush Saha in 2016, where Papri Ghosh was his co-star.
 Then he acted in Bhanumotir Khel.
 His second film, Tui Amar Rani, was released in 2019.
 This film was also directed by Pijush Saha.
 It was an India Bangladesh joint venture film.
 He played the lead in Bagh Bandi Khela.